MaxBHartman/maxbhartman.github.io/projects.md

 ---
 layout: default
 title: Projects
+permalink: /projects
 ---

 # My Projects

-Here are some of the projects I've worked on:
+Here are some of the projects I've recently worked on:

 ## [LinuxOS](#)
 - A Linux-Based Operating System built from scratch.